McCauliflower/React-Popup-Component/README.md

-This module is still in the testing phase
+This module is still in development.